adziwinski/StatePattern/README.md

 # StatePattern

-## General establishment
+## General establishments
 1. I'm looking for the way to use State Pattern without dynamic memory allocation.
-It's important for compliance with MISRA standard.
+It's important for MISRA standard compliance.
 2. State machine should be safe.
 It can't allow to change state accidentialy.
 3. Usege should be simple and safe.
 On state change every variable dipendend form current state should be set to safe value.